Domain Adaptation of low-resource Target-Domain models using well-trained ASR Conformer Models: Abstract

 \section{Abstract}

-In this paper, we investigate domain adaptation for low-resource Automatic Speech Recognition (ASR) of target-domain data, when a well-trained ASR model trained with a large dataset is available.
-We argue that in the encoder-decoder framework, the decoder of the well-trained ASR model is largely tuned towards the source-domain, hurting the performance of target-domain models in vanilla transfer-learning.
-On the other hand, the encoder layers of the well-trained ASR model mostly capture the acoustic characteristics.
-We, therefore, propose to use the embeddings tapped from these encoder layers as features for a downstream Conformer target-domain model and show that they provide significant improvements.
-We do ablation studies on which encoder layer is optimal to tap the embeddings, as well as the effect of freezing or updating the well-trained ASR model's encoder layers.
-We further show that applying Spectral Augmentation (SpecAug) on the proposed features (this is in addition to default SpecAug on input spectral features) provides a further improvement on the target-domain performance.
-For the \textit{LibriSpeech-100-clean} data as target-domain and \textit{SPGI-5000} as a well-trained model, we get 30\% relative improvement over baseline.
-Similarly, with \textit{WSJ} data as target-domain and \textit{LibriSpeech-960} as a well-trained model, we get 50\% relative improvement over baseline.
+In encoder-decoder framework for Automatic Speech Recognition (ASR) systems, the decoder of the well-trained ASR model is largely tuned towards the source-domain, hurting the performance of target-domain models in vanilla transfer-learning.
+On the other hand, the encoder layers of the well-trained ASR model mainly capture the acoustic characteristics.
+In this paper, the embeddings tapped from the encoder layers of a well-trained ASR model are used as features for domain adaptation of a downstream low resource Conformer target-domain model.
+We do ablation studies on optimal encoder layers for tapping embeddings and the effect of freezing or updating the well-trained ASR model’s encoder layers.
+Lastly, the application of Spectral Augmentation (SpecAug) on the proposed features improves the target-domain performance further.
+The proposed method reports an average relative improvement of $\sim$40\% over baseline with different source-domain model and target-domain Conformer model combinations.